Experts in EU capital requirements and banking regulation

 3 compliance:

-How can CRR/CRD requirements be harmonized with other regulatory initiatives such as BCBS 239, DORA, or ESG regulations to leverage synergies and avoid duplicate implementation efforts?
+How can CRR/CRD requirements be harmonized with other regulatory initiatives such as BCBS 239, DORA, or ESG regulations to utilize synergies and avoid duplicate implementation efforts?

 🔄 Key areas of regulatory convergence and synergies: